 My rating: 4 of 5 stars

 For a long time, God was our anchor: the gaze of the deity secured our place in the universe, and the goal of art was to illustrate the works of God and to bring us closer to Him.
-With the displacement of God by reason in western thought at the advent of early modernity, we may have lost our divine sponsor, but we were at least upheld in our being and identity by our rational faculty’s capacity to comprehend the totality of the world.
-Art in this context aided reason by disclosing phenomena as religious allegory gave way to realism, or mimesis.
-In the middle nineteenth century, though, reason met the fate of God when Marx and Nietzsche discovered that nothing whatsoever transcends our material condition, that life is nothing other than an infinite flow of the transient existent.
+With the displacement of God by reason in western thought at the advent of early modernity, we lost our divine sponsor, but we were at least upheld in our being and identity by our rational faculty’s capacity to comprehend the totality of the world.
+Art in this context aided reason by disclosing phenomena; religious allegory gave way to realism, or mimesis.
+In the middle 19th century, though, reason, like God, was discredited: Marx and Nietzsche discovered that nothing whatsoever, not even our rational faculty, transcends our material condition, that life is nothing other than an infinite flow of the transient existent.
 Under this intellectual regime, the goal of art is to become one with the flow, to join the stream of spacetime, which is why the art of the avant-garde destroyed both signification and representation, allegory and mimesis—anything that would secure artist, spectator, or artwork from the flood of reality.
-In a final twist, the Internet has delivered us over again to metaphysics, because we are all now personae crafted online for the gaze of whatever agency is large enough to behold the entire datastream, possibly God Himself, or at the very least the protagonists/antagonists of conspiracy theory.
-The role of artists now is not to create aesthetic objects for archives nor even, as in installation art and curatorial activity, to manipulate the grammar of those archives themselves, but rather to stage their artistic process for this neo-divine gaze and to enjoy the digital dehistoricization that liberates all art from history and allows it to realize its utopian intention of escaping time.
+In a final twist, the Internet has delivered us over again to metaphysics, because we now exist as personae crafted online for the gaze of whatever agency is large enough to behold the entire datastream, possibly God Himself, or at the very least the world-controlling protagonists/antagonists of conspiracy theory.
+The role of artists now is not to create aesthetic objects for archives nor even, as in installation art and curatorial activity, to manipulate and expose the grammar of those archives themselves, but rather to stage their artistic process for this neo-divine gaze and to enjoy the digital dehistoricization that liberates all art from history and allows it to realize its utopian intention of escaping time.

 So art theorist Boris Groys retells the now venerable story of the modern, the postmodern, and the-whenever-we-are-now in this superb, if sometimes highly questionable, collection of essays.
 Many of these pieces were written for prior publications, so the book’s contents are both heterogenous and sometimes repetitive.
 Groys’s historical narrative is as persuasive as any in this vein; specializing in the historical avant-garde—his constant reference points are Malevich and Marinetti, along with Benjamin and Heidegger—he looks out from their zero-point perspective on all of western cultural history.